A Brief History

 Andrew Jackson went on to legendary status in the United States, part of which was the spectacle of beating his own attempted assassin personally (like a Boss?).
 Jackson also adorns the American $20 bill, something that has become a matter of national debate in the 21st Century as Americans look at their past when people such as Jackson were clearly racists, questioning the validity of honoring such men flawed by a hubris that would today be unacceptable.

-Questions for Students (and others): What other would be Presidential assassin(s) have been declared insane?
+Question for students (and subscribers): What other would be Presidential assassin(s) have been declared insane?
 When was the last assassination attempt on a US President?
 Do you think Andrew Jackson should still be on the $20 bill?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!